-Average expenditure curve (AV): Supply curve representing the price per unit that a firm pays for a good.
+Average expenditure curve (AV) is the supply curve representing the price per unit that a firm pays for a good.

-Marginal expenditure curve (ME): Curve describing the additional cost of purchasing one additional unit of a good.
+Marginal expenditure curve (ME) is the curve describing the additional cost of purchasing one additional unit of a good.

-Profit maximization requires that marginal revenue product be equal to marginal expenditure:
+Profit maximization requires that marginal revenue product be equal to marginal expenditure of an input: